Troubleshooting Scenarios for Issues with the Cato Client

 By default, Cato Networks uses the following DNS servers: primary DNS – 10.254.254.1 and secondary DNS – 8.8.8.8.

 For VPN users to connect to an Internet resource, such as www.catonetworks.com, the DNS settings for your account must contain at least one public DNS server.
-This server allows DNS resolving for the public Internet.
+This server allows DNS resolution for the public Internet.

 For more information on how to configure the DNS settings for your account, see Configuring DNS Settings.

-Geo-location restrictions block the connectivity
+Geo-location restrictions block connectivity

 Some Internet content is restricted based on the geographic location of the Cato Client.
 If you are physically located in a country with limited Internet access, then you can’t access the blocked content from that country.